comet-ml/opik/README.md

     * **CI/CD integration**: Run evaluations as part of your CI/CD pipeline using our [PyTest integration](https://www.comet.com/docs/opik/testing/pytest_integration/?from=llm&utm_source=opik&utm_medium=github&utm_content=pytest_link&utm_campaign=opik)

 * **Production Monitoring**: Monitor your LLM application in production and easily close the feedback loop by adding error traces to your evaluation datasets.

+> [!TIP]
+> If you are looking for features that Opik doesn't have today, please raise a new [Github discussion topic](https://github.com/comet-ml/opik/discussions/categories/ideas) 🚀

 <br>